I’m not pretty enough.

 On the first page, I want you to write in big, bold letters “NO NEGATIVE COMMENTS ALLOWED”.

-Every single day, jot down things that YOU did that day that made you happy or made you feel proud of yourself.
+Every single day, jot down things anything YOU did that day that made you happy or feel proud of yourself.
 Also include any accomplishments that you achieved, no matter how big or small…they all count!

 This is your feel good journal and it’s for your eyes only.
 This isn’t to dump all of your emotional baggage out onto the pages…do that in your regular journal or your best friend/therapist.